-Ignac Lovrek

-University of Zagreb Faculty of Electrical Engineering and
+Ignac Lovrek University of Zagreb Faculty of Electrical Engineering and Computing TEAMSOC21 Steering Committee member Leader of the Working Group for Preparation of Croatian Science and Technology Strategy

-Computing

-TeamSoc21 Steering Committee member

-Entrepreneurial Cases 2018: "entrepreneurship in ICT" and "entrepreneurship with ICT"
+Entrepreneurial Cases 2018: "entrepreneurship in ICT" and

+"entrepreneurship with ICT"

 There are two general challenges for the development of information and communication technology (ICT) in the European Union (EU): a significant increase in the number of scientists and professionals capable of contributing to the research, innovation, production and services, and the new qualifications they need to have, i.e. technical competencies, management skills and societal responsibility.
 This problem will be presented from two points of view: ICT sector itself and employment in it.